notepad-plus-plus/npp-usermanual/content/docs/searching.md

 The following commands, available through the Search menu or keyboard shortcuts, perform a search without invoking a dialog, because they search for the previous search target or for a word or selection in the current document:

 * **Find Next / Find Previous** Repeat searching the current search target, either down or up.
+    - The "current search target" is whatever _Find what_ string was most-recently active from either the Find/Replace dialog or from the **Select and Find Next / Select and Find Previous**
 * **Next Search Result / Previous Search Result** Jump to the next or previous search result recorded in the Search Results Window.
-The Search Results Window is created in response to any of the dialog-based **Find All** commands.
-If it exists, you can use  **Search  -&gt;  Search Results Window** to make it visible and to switch the input focus between the Search Results Window and the current document.
+    - The Search Results Window is created in response to any of the dialog-based **Find All** commands.
+    - If such a search has been run in this instance of Notepad++, but the Search Results Window it is not visible, you can use  **Search > Search Results Window** to make it visible; if it is already visible, that command will switch the input focus between the Search Results Window and the current document.
+* **Select and Find Next / Select and Find Previous** Attempt to find the word the caret is in, or the selected text, down or up.
+The searched word or selection is remembered in the find history, and the search can be repeated with **Find Next / Find Previous**.
+    - The sequence of events is described below:
+        - all mentions of the _Find_ window in this sequence are still true even if the _Find_ window is not currently visible
+        - copies the selected text to _Find what_ box of _Find_ window, then uses it
+            - if there is no selection and the caret is just at a single character position, it uses the word that the caret position is a part of (if any)
+            - if the caret is in whitespace with no selection active, it will not perform a search, and the caret will remain where it was
+        - uses _Match case_ setting from _Find_ window
+        - uses _Match whole word only_ setting from _Find_ window
+        - uses _Wrap around_ setting from _Find_ window
+        - uses _Search mode_ = _Normal_
+        - selects and moves the caret to the next or previous match, using those search settings
 * **Find (volatile) Next / Find (volatile) Previous** Attempt to find the word the caret is in, or the selected text, down or up.
-The searched word or selection is not remembered in the find history, and the search will not be repeatable with **Find Next / Find Previous**.
+    - The searched word or selection is not remembered in the find history, and the search will not be repeatable with **Find Next / Find Previous**.
 That's why it's called volatile.

-* **Select and Find Next / Select and Find Previous** Attempt to find the word the caret is in, or the selected text, down or up.
-The searched word or selection is remembered in the find history, and the search can be repeated with **Find Next / Find Previous**.

-All dialog-free search actions respect the current search options set in the Find dialog like Match case or Wrap around.
+However, because it will have moved the caret and selection to the next match, repeated **Find (volatile) Next / Find (volatile) Previous** _will_ work as expected.
+    - The sequence of events is described below:
+        - uses the selected text as the search text
+            - if there is no selection and the caret is just at a single character position, it uses the word that the caret position is a part of (if any)
+            - if the caret is in whitespace with no selection active, it will not perform a search, and the caret will remain where it was
+        - uses _Match case_ = false (as this is most "flexible", i.e., "less strict")
+        - uses _Match whole word only_ = false (as this is most "flexible")
+        - uses _Wrap around_ = true (as this is most "flexible")
+        - uses _Search mode_ = _Normal_
+        - selects and moves the caret to the next or previous match, using those search settings

 ### Marking with a color/style and Highlighting